LearnWithArjun/solana-env-setup/windows_setup.md

 We're going to be using this tool called "Anchor" a lot.
 If you know about Hardhat from the world of Ethereum, it's sorta like that!
 Except — it's built for Solana. **Basically, it makes it really easy for us to run Solana programs locally and deploy them to the actual Solana chain when we're ready!**

 Anchor is a *really early projec*t run by a few core devs.
 You're bound to run into a few issues.
 Be sure to join the [Anchor Discord](https://discord.gg/8HwmBtt2ss) and feel free to ask questions or [create an issue](https://github.com/project-serum/anchor/issues) on their Github as you run into issues.
 The devs are awesome.
-Maybe even say you're from buildspace in #general on their Discord :).

 **BTW — don't just join their Discord and ask random questions expecting people to help.
 Try hard yourself to search the their Discord to see if anyone else has had the same question you have.
 Give as much info about your questions as possible.
 Make people want to help you lol.**